mdellanoce/vagrant-putty/README.md

 # How do I use it?

-Install it (it will be published on rubygems.org eventually):
+Install it:
 <pre>
-git clone git@github.com:mdellanoce/vagrant-putty.git
-rake install
+gem install vagrant-putty
 </pre>

 Use it: